spacemeshos/testnet-guide/netconfig.md

 ## OS X
 The Spacemesh App might be able to accept incoming connections by default depending on your Firewall settings.
-For example, when you download a signed distribution from Spacemesh.
+For example, when you download a signed app distribution from Spacemesh.
 We recommend you follow these steps to confirm that the App can accept incoming connections.

 1. Open the `System Preferences App`.
 2. Click on `Privacy and Security`.